Postgraduate Course: The Computational Mind MSc (PHIL11115)

 |Summary||Computation appears to be our best hope for explaining how the mind works.
 Over the past forty years, computational models have scored numerous successes in explaining various mental phenomena.
 Today, computation dominates cognitive science.
 This course introduces the computational approach to the mind and explores some foundational questions and challenges that it faces.

-Topics covered by the course include:
+Topics covered by this course include:

 - What is a computation?